In this guide

 Change the administrator login

-The admin login gives access to all the router’s options so this isn’t something you want falling into the wrong hands, especially as it can be used to access a router over the internet.
+The admin login gives access to all the router’s settings so this isn’t something you want falling into the wrong hands, especially as it can be used to access a router over the internet.

 Disable remote administration